nology-tech/react-code-along/notes/plan.md

 };
 ```

-Some of the album objects from the data file do not have valid strAlbumThumb keys.
+Some of the album objects from the albumsArr file do not have valid strAlbumThumb keys.
 We now need to remove them before we render them.
 We also have a lot of albums to display as well perhaps we limit it to 9 per component.
 Lets store the filtered and sliced array as a variable and pass that as props to the component.

 ```jsx
 // App.jsx